The IBOR reform is the one of most sweeping changes in the capital markets since the introduction of the euro

 What is the current status of the reform?

 Since IBORs will no longer be published from the beginning of 2022, RFR-based markets must be established by this date.
-Exceptions to this are the reformed EURIBOR that can continue to be used as reference rate and some tenors of the USD LIBOR (overnight, 1, 3, 6 and 12 months), which will continue to be published until 30 June 2023.
+Exceptions to this are the reformed EURIBOR that can continue to be used as reference rate and some tenors of the USD LIBOR (overnight, 1, 3, 6 and 12 months), which will continue to be published until 30 June 2023; however, U.S. bank regulators have required that no new transactions be conducted in USD LIBOR after December 31, 2021.

-Following the introduction of the SOFR (Secured Overnight Financing Rate), the Swiss SARON (Swiss Average Rate Overnight) and the modernized SONIA (Sterling Overnight Index Average) in the UK, attention turned to EONIA in 2019.
-The Working Group on Euro Risk-Free Rates hosted by the ECB chose the €STR (euro short-term rate) to replace EONIA.
+The successor RFR to each of the respective IBORs outside of the Eurozone are as follows: (a) the SOFR (Secured Overnight Financing Rate) in the US, (b) the SARON (Swiss Average Rate Overnight) in Switzerland, (c) the modernised SONIA (Sterling Overnight Index Average) in the UK and d) the TONAR (Tokyo Overnight Average Rate) in Japan.
+In the Eurozone, the Working Group on Euro Risk-Free Rates hosted by the ECB selected the €STR (Euro Short-Term Rate) to replace EONIA.
 This rate has been published by the ECB since October 2019.
 EONIA will continue to be published alongside this rate until 3 January 2022.
 EURIBOR has been reformed to comply with the BMR and will remain in existence for the time being.
 However, it is currently unclear whether EURIBOR will remain available permanently as market participants may gradually turn to products that are based on an RFR such as the €STR.

-On 5 March 2021, the FCA announced the official end of LIBOR or the dates that panel bank submissions for all LIBOR settings will cease or after which representative LIBOR rates will no longer be available ("Index Cessation Effective Dates"):
+On 5 March 2021, the FCA announced the official end of LIBOR, meaning either the dates that panel bank submissions for all LIBOR settings will cease or the date after which representative LIBOR rates will no longer be available ("Index Cessation Effective Dates"):

 - immediately after 31 December 2021, the publication of all GBP, EUR, CHF and JPY LIBOR settings will be discontinued and the publication of the 1-week and 2-month USD LIBOR